Hugius/FabiEngine3D/doc/markdown/ASSETS.md

 - Recommended bit depth: **24**
 - Height maps are used to generate a terrain mesh or to create waves in a water mesh.
-- RGB texel are automatically averaged to calculate their intensity.
+- RGB pixels are automatically averaged to calculate their intensity.
-- The intensity of each texel corresponds to a vertex height.
+- The intensity of each pixel corresponds to a vertex height.

 ### 4.9 Normal Map